 The cervix is the lower, narrow part of the uterus.
 The uterus is a hollow organ, pear-shaped, which is located in women lower abdomen, between the bladder and rectum.
 It is where the fetus develops and grows.
 The cervix forms a channel that opens into the vagina, which leads out of the body.
 The lining of the cervix is continuous with the vagina and is called ectocervix, while the covering cervical canal or duct, which leads to uterine cavity is called endocervix.
 Most tumors occur in the junction of the endocervix with ectocervix.
 Cervical cancer develops when normal cells in the cervix begin to change and grow uncontrollably.
 Most cervical cancers are squamous cell carcinomas; they are named for the type of cells where it originated.
 Cervical cancer occurs most often in women between 40 and 55 years old.
 At this age, many women affected have family and work commitments, so its impact on society is not negligible.

-Most women have no signs or symptoms when having pre-cancers or in the early stages of cervical cancer disorders.
+Most women have no signs or symptoms when having pre-cancers or in the early stages of cervical cancer.
 Cervical cancer symptoms usually do not appear until cancer has invaded other tissues or organs.

 It may have the following symptoms:

 – Spotting or light bleeding between menstruation and menstruation or after it,

 – Longer and heavier than usual menstrual bleeding,